McDonnell Douglas F-4 Phantom II: Fighter role

+F-4 Air Combat Tactics (1968) De-classified official USAF aerial combat engagement pilot training film reel.

 The fighter contract was designed to prevent the loss rates that had plagued F-104 in Luftwaffe service from repeating.
 Two of the key requirements in the new fighter program were an all-weather navigation system and two engines.
 The competition also featured a greater variety of contestants, with the SEPECAT Jaguar, Saab Viggen, Dassault Mirage F1, Northrop F-5, Northrop P-530, and McDonnell Douglas F-4F all being offered.
 With RF-4E already being adopted, combined with F-4F's advantages in range and weapons load, it was the declared the winner and an order for 175 aircraft placed on 24 June 1971 under the "Peace Rhine" program, with a unit price of approximately 12 million DM.
 The “F” variant was a simplified version of the “E”, designed for maximum compatibility with RF-4E.
 The aircraft was roughly 1500 kg lighter, lacking the ram air turbine, rear fuselage fuel tank, slatted stabilizers, and ability to use AIM-7 Sparrow.
 However, these weight reductions combined with the leading edge slats that were not present on RF-4E made F-4F markedly more maneuverable, especially at low speeds.
 All but the first F-4F incorporated West German built subcomponents in the same manner as their RF-4Es.
 All F-4Fs were delivered between 1973 and 1976.
 These purchases made Germany the largest export customer for the Phantom.

 The F-4F first flew on 18 March 1973, and was publicly unveiled on 24 May of the same year.
 Shortly thereafter, the first 12 aircraft were delivered to George AFB in cooperation with the 35th Tactical Fighter Wing to stand up an operational conversion unit, with pilots of Jagdgeschwader 71 (Fighter Wing 71) arriving on 1 January 1974 to begin training.
 Due to the urgent need for the aircraft in frontline service, West Germany replaced these F-4Fs with 10 new F-4Es in 1975, which were permanently stationed in the U.S. for training until their retirement in 1997.
 A single F-4F was kept in the U.S. on loan to U.S. Air Force Systems Command until 1982 under the designation NTF-4F, which was used as a testbed for new technologies in the aircraft.
 The F-4F was upgraded in the mid-1980s to use more capable ordnance that was being introduced by the U.S. in light of new capabilities introduced by the Warsaw Pact militaries.
 These alterations included a new digital weapons computer, altering the radar to allow for bombing through cloud cover, a HUD, and integration of the AIM-9L Sidewinder and AGM-65B Maverick.
 The droptank was replaced with a lower drag model used by F-15C, and both the radar warning receiver and jamming pods were upgraded.
 The chaff/flare dispensers were also replaced with more capable models.